Website Designing Information

 Retail businesses: A website advertises your business twenty-four hours a day seven days a week.
 It is important for home shoppers to be able to find your business online after business hours.
 Out of town shoppers rely heavily on websites to give information about store hours, product lines, and available services.
 If a customer is online and cannot find your business, then the customer may choose to purchase from a competitor.

 Business to business: Little says as much about a company's lack of professionalism than for the company to not have a website.
-As important as it was in the 50s to 90s to be listed in the telephone books' yellow pages, today a website is far more important than a yellow page ad ever was.
+As important as it was in the 50s to 90s to be listed in the telephone books' yellow pages, today a website can be far more important than a yellow page ad ever was.
 As a general rule of thumb, a website typically sparks ten times more B2B opportunities while costing less than a tenth of the cost of a small yellow page ad.
 The old days of using the Thomas Register to find suppliers and buyers is over, now replaced with the Internet.
 A good website now reaches potential customers around the world at no additional cost.

 (3) How long will it take to build the website?

 The average website is finished within one week, but it may take longer if your company's needs require numerous web pages or a higher than normal quantity of graphics.
 The estimated time of completion will be written in the seller's contract.

 (4) Does the customer have to maintain the website?

 No. The website maintenance can be handled by me on a daily, weekly, or monthly basis and be billed at an hourly rate.
 It is often more profitable for the customer to pay me for about an hour of work rather than for the customer to consume their own time that would be better invested in their own business.

 (5) What about domain name, email accounts, and visitor statistics?